neo4j-labs/neosemantics/README.md

-# neosemantics
+# neosemantics 3.1.x for Neo4j 3.1.x

 ## Installation

 You can either download a prebuilt jar from the [releases area](https://github.com/jbarrasa/neosemantics/releases) or build it from the source.
 If you prefer to build, check the note below.

 1. Copy the  the jar(s) in the <NEO_HOME>/plugins directory of your Neo4j instance.
-If present, **remember to remove APOC from this folder as it is already bundled with neosemantics**.
 2. Add the following line to your <NEO_HOME>/conf/neo4j.conf

   ```